raviasf/C/README.md

 > Performance

 ---
-This repository is not a “notes dump” — it’s a **learning framework** built like production code.
+This repository is not a “notes-dump” — it’s a **learning framework** built like production code.
 ---